Pelagicore/software-factory/docs/chapters/workflow/git/index.rst

-Note that while the instructions below are specific for git, the general process is possible to follow in any distributed version control system, and the instructions for github should more or less work for bitbucket and gitlab out of the box.
+Note that while the instructions below are specific for git, the general process is possible to follow in any distributed version control system, and the instructions for GitHub should more or less work for Bitbucket and GitLab out of the box.

 .. toctree::